wh0oo/python-scripts-for-raritan-pdu-deployment/README.md

 - Downgrades are not automated.
 - Update progress is polled and logged until success, failure, or timeout.

+### `bootstrap_pdu_radius.py`

+Stages RADIUS server entries and supporting local user accounts.

+This script is intended as a staging step before a later authentication-policy change.
+It does not change the active authentication method, does not change authentication order, and does not switch the PDU from local login to RADIUS login.

+The script reads RADIUS server and user definitions from a JSON config file.
+Secrets are not stored in the config file.
+The PDU admin password, RADIUS shared secret, and new local-user password can be supplied by environment variables or typed interactively.

+RADIUS staging is intentionally conservative:

+- Dry-run logs in and reads current state, but does not ask for the RADIUS shared secret or new local-user password.
+- Live mode asks for confirmation when the RADIUS shared secret or new local-user password is typed interactively.
+- The RADIUS shared secret cannot be verified by reading it back from the API, so live mode reapplies RADIUS server settings whenever RADIUS servers are enabled.
+- Existing local users are reported as `already_exists` and are not modified.
+- New local users are verified after creation by reading the account list again.

 ## Exit codes

 | Code | Meaning |